Absolute NZ Jobs

 If you’re staying on in New Zealand to live and work, you’ll need to arrange your own accommodation after the 9 day trip is over.
 You’ll get lots of advice on how to find places to live during the planning session on day 8.
 Most travellers who stay in New Zealand either end up sharing an apartment with other travellers that they meet on our trips or extend their stay in a hostel.
 Renting tends to work out more cheaply, and you’ll have your own room, which may not always be the case in a hostel.
 However, hostels are more flexible if you’re looking to move around more, and lower rates can usually be negotiated for longer term stays.

-5 breakfasts and 3 dinners are included on this trip.
+4 breakfasts, 1 lunch and 2 dinners are included on this trip.
 You’ll need to cover the rest of your meals, snacks and drinks yourself.
 This means you’ve got the flexibility to eat where and when you like, and to try a wide variety of New Zealand’s diverse cuisine.
 Alternatively, you can prepare meals for yourself in the hostel kitchens if you’re on a tight budget.

 For those wanting to work in New Zealand you need to be between 18 and 30, due to Working Holiday Visa restrictions.
 British citizens can select from either a 12 month or 23 month visa.
 You can work for a maximum of 12 months during your time in New Zealand.